rkonoplev/dniester/docs/en/SETUP_GUIDE.md

 ### Step 3: Configure Environment Variables (`.env.dev`)

-Create a `.env.dev` file and provide the correct datasource URL for your chosen database.
+Open `.env.dev` (created in the initial setup) and provide the correct datasource URL for your chosen database.

 - **For MySQL**:
   ```dotenv